ManikaDhiman/windows-itpro-docs/windows/client-management/mdm/policy-csp-textinput.md

 > [!NOTE]
 > This policy is enforced only in Windows 10 for desktop.

-Added in Windows 10, version 1903.
+Added in 20H1.
 Allows IT admins to configure the Microsoft Traditional Chinese IME version in the desktop.

 <!--/Description-->
 <!--SupportedValues-->